AndySomogyi/sbmlsolver/wrappers/SWIGPython/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.getNrMatrix()
    :module: roadrunner

-   Returns the reduced stoichiometry matrix, Nr, which wil have only r rows where r is the rank of the full stoichiometry matrix.
-The matrix will be reordered such that the rows of Nr are independent.
+   Returns the reduced stoichiometry matrix, :math:`N_R`, which wil have only r rows where r is the rank of the full stoichiometry matrix.
+The matrix will be reordered such that the rows of :math:`N_R` are independent.

    :rtype: numpy.ndarray